0x9u/blackboxfrontend/whats left.md

 - text and images (will postpone to v2)
 - might hide friend requests and privacy and safety (will postpone to v2)

-- add upload image for create account
+- add upload image for create account - done

 # User Profiles